BRENT

 DSC_2025.jpg

-Funderburk maintains a committed presence in the opera world.
-He served as pianist and music director of the Metropolitan Opera’s “Rising Stars Concert Series” tour, which presented more than 50 performances, workshops, and masterclasses at renowned universities and concert halls across the U.S. In 2022, he anchored the world premiere of Ricky Ian Gordon’s chamber opera Intimate Apparel, based on Lynn Nottage’s iconic play.
-The production made history as the first opera produced by Lincoln Center Theater and was broadcast nationally on PBS Great Performances.
+Funderburk served as pianist and music director of the Metropolitan Opera’s Rising Stars Concert Series tour, presenting more than fifty performances, workshops, and master classes at major universities and concert halls across the United States.
+In early 2022, he was one of two pianists anchoring the world premiere of Ricky Ian Gordon’s chamber opera Intimate Apparel.
+Based on Lynn Nottage’s acclaimed play, the production marked the first opera produced by Lincoln Center Theater and was broadcast nationally on PBS Great Performances.

 Funderburk 3 ©JiyangChen.jpg